In this lesson on Saturation from David Bode’s How to Color Correct Video in Premiere you will learn how to adjust the saturation of your clips.

 There are other ways of adjusting saturation a little bit more selectively.
 Let’s look at another example.
 This image looks really desaturated because of the time of day and the weather conditions.
 If you use the saturation controls on this image, they won’t be effective because there is an object in the upper left side of the image that is already hyper saturated and that’s going to get overblown looking and start clipping out if the saturation is increased.

 So for images like this, it would be better to use Curves, which can be found back in the Lumetri Color Panel.
 There is a Hue Saturation Curve that makes it easy for you to target key colours in an image.
-For example, you could choose to saturate the greens in this image, by adding two or more points and expanding the area out to saturate the without affecting the reds.
-You can also do the same things with the blues, the oranges and any other you want to punch up without affecting the red.
+For example, you could choose to saturate the greens in this image, by adding two or more points and expanding the green area out to saturate the trees without affecting the reds.
+You can also do the same things with the blues, the oranges and any other colour you want to punch up without affecting the red.

 So those are some ideas that you can use to adjust the saturation and help the overall color correction of your shots.